richardbiely/gaia-ecs/README.md

 w.del(player0, team1);
 ```

-In case you want to affect an archetype directly without abstracting it away you can retrive it via the entity's container returned by World::fetch() function:
+In case you want to affect an archetype directly without abstracting it away you can retrieve it via the entity's container returned by World::fetch() function:
 ```cpp
 EntityContainer& ec = w.fetch(player0);
 // Maximum lifespan of archetype the player0 entity belongs to changed to 50.